kiko19/kiko19/README.md

 <br>
 FrontEnd developer and problem solver 💻 ;
 <br>
-spent 4 years in Faculty of Computer science Assiut Universty 🧑‍🎓
+Studied at Faculty of Computer science Assiut Universty 🧑‍🎓
 <br>
 really intersted in codeing and problem solving ⌨️ ...
 ---